 Autonomous tests, AI-graded.

 Hand TFactory a finished feature on a branch — from AIFactory, Claude Code, or any tool, via the MCP control plane or a plain acceptance-criteria file (markdown / Gherkin / EARS).
-The agent pipeline plans, writes, sandboxes, scores, and commits the suite — autonomously — then posts a triage report to your PR.
+The agent pipeline plans, writes, sandboxes, scores, and commits the suite — autonomously — grades every acceptance criterion against a test that actually ran, and posts a triage report to your PR.

 The five-agent pipeline